OreyDataScience/Financial-Intelligence-System/05-financial-scoring/README.md

 * Credit committees
 * SMEs themselves, seeking to understand and improve their own financial health

-Instead of evaluating businesses using only traditional financial statements, lenders gain additional insight into cash-flow behaviour, operational conduct, and bureau history — with a full, auditable trail from raw data to decision.
+Instead of evaluating businesses using only traditional financial statements, lenders gain additional insight into cash-flow behaviour, operational conduct, and bureau history (with a full, auditable trail from raw data to decision)

 ---